The Five Chinese Zodiac Elements: How To Discover Yours And The Meaning Behind It

 Earth

 Earth is stabilizing and mediating.
-It is a natural-born peace-keeper.
+It is a natural-born peacekeeper.
 Earth is patient, thoughtful, and calm.
 While the Earth is warm and nurturing, it can also become easily self-centered as it believes it is the center of everything.
-Earth is protective and the represent the roots that hold everything together, however, it can also become controlling.
+Earth is protective and represents the roots that hold everything together, but it can also become controlling.
 People of this element contain a vast amount of empathy and find themselves constantly worried about the happiness of others.

 Strengths: